-Mackie Hall was dedicated on May 9, 1968,

-as the Seminary's student center.
+Mackie Hall was dedicated on May 9, 1968, as the Seminary's student center.
 It is named in memory of Dr. George C. Mackie, a distinguished physician who devoted his life to the well being of students at Wake Forest College and at Southeastern Seminary, and in honor of Mrs. Mackie, who has made a significant contribution to the beautification of the campus.
 After the renovation of the Ledford Center as a new student center, the Mackie building was used for storage.
 From 1992 until 1998 Mackie Hall was temporarily being used by the Wake Forest Boys and Girls Club.
-In 1998 the building was in the process of a complete renovation and conversion into a faculty office center.
+In 1999 the building was completely renovated and now converted into a modern faculty office center.